Philippe Coutinho joined Liverpool in January 2013 from Inter Milan.

 He began his career at one of Rio de Janeiro's biggest clubs, Vasco da Gama.

-Alerted to his potential at 16 years old, Europe's heavyweight clubs battled for his signature and it was Italian giants Inter Milan who won the race to conclude a transfer worth around €4million in 2008.
+Alerted to his potential at 16 years old, Europe's heavyweight clubs battled for his signature and it was Italian giants Inter who won the race to conclude a transfer worth around €4million in 2008.

 Due to Italian rules, Coutinho was ineligible for his new club until his 18th birthday so remained at Vasco to continue his education.
 In 2009, he helped Brazil's U17 side claim South American spoils, scoring in the final against Argentina.